How does salt therapy work?

 Because space in the cave is limited, we strongly encourage visitors to book in advance.
 That said, if there are open slots as of five (5) minutes prior to the start of a session, we will gladly accept walk-ins.
 Keep in mind that we cannot open the cave once a session has started, so late arrivals or walk-ins who check in past the top of the hour will be asked to wait for the next available slot.

 If I prepaid for a session and I show up late or have to cancel at the last minute, can I re-book without paying another session fee?

 In most cases of unforeseen lateness/cancelation, we will happily re-book your session at no additional cost.
 However, if this happens more than twice - or in cases where a visitor is a no show for the session - we will have to charge a session.
 Our no show policy is payment of 50% of the cost.
 Please make every effort to call in advance if you need to reschedule.

 How many people can fit in the salt cave?

 The maximum seated capacity is eight (8) people, but we usually book no more than six (6) people per session.
-Alternate configurations (e.g., fewer chairs, floor seating) can be arranged for private sessions or special themed sessions such as children's story time, yoga, etc.
+Alternate configurations (e.g., fewer chairs, floor seating) can be arranged for private sessions, larger groups or special themed sessions such as children's story time, yoga, etc.

 Can I book a private session?